 Some of the most common tax filing mistakes we see here at Appletree Business Services are not filing taxes on time, math errors, missing W2s or 1099s, more than one person reporting dependents on their tax returns, and other missing information.
-Most of these tax mistakes can easily be avoided by hiring a tax service provider.
+Most of these tax mistakes can easily be avoided with the help of tax preparation services.
 Continue reading to find out what happens if you make a mistake filing taxes.

 The 10 Most Common Tax Filing Mistakes